kicksolved/websitemaster/content/solution/wifi/sol-1.md

 weight = "1"
 startdate = "2015-12-25"
 enddate = "2016-02-28"
-kicked = "wifi/prob-2"
+kicked = "/problem/wifi/prob-2"
-image = "childrenonline-1600x1066-9.jpg"
+image = "solution/limittime.png"
-title = "Children & Internet"
-pledge = "$10/year"
+title = "Control Pre-Teens Internet Usage" pledge = "$10/year"
 device = "WiFi"
 +++
-Pre-teens wasting time online.
-Parents can not restrict the time spend on games, Netflix,...<br/>
-Allow homework friendly sites all day.
+Pre-teens can be restricted in how long they access certain sites per day, e.g. Netflix, games, etc. as well as during which hours each day.
+Parents can award extra minutes as a reward or reduce as a punishment.
+School and homework approved sites are not time restricted.